 Tax time may not be the most enjoyable time of the year.
-But it is important to get your taxes filed on time.
+But it is important to get them filed on time.
 At first glance, it can seem somewhat overwhelming to tackle this project on your own.
 Luckily, it doesn’t have to be!
-Once you know the basics, doing your own taxes will seem much more manageable.
+Once you know the basics of how to do your own taxes, it will seem much more manageable.

-Today we will take a closer look at how to do your own taxes.
+So today we will take a closer look at just that: how to do your own taxes!

-Why should you consider doing your own taxes?
+Why should you want to do your own taxes?

 What you need to do your taxes

 Before you start doing your own taxes you will need to gather up all of the documents and information you need first.
 You’ll want to collect all of your information in a convenient spot.

 You can save yourself a lot of time by collecting this information before starting your filing process.
 Instead of pausing to find another document every few minutes, you’ll have everything you need ready to go.

 Here are some items you need to have before you start:

 Gathering all of your necessary tax documents is critical to a smooth filing process.
 Without the paperwork you need, you might find yourself unable to complete the entire process.
 Take a few minutes to find everything you need ahead of time.
 Here's what you might need:

 You’ll need a W-2 form from each employer.
 In most cases, your employer will provide this document without you making a request.
 However, if you don’t have your W-2, then you can talk to your Human Resources department.
 They should be able to send you a W-2 with minimal fuss.